PhilipPragerUrbina/DOGERAY2/README.md

 ## References
-The rendering algorithm is based of of Ray Tracing in One Weekend whcih is amazing for learning about how ray tracing works.
-The stackless bvh traversal algorithm at the heart of the engine is based off of Hachisuka's amazing work.
+The rendering algorithm is based on Ray Tracing in One Weekend which is amazing for learning about computer graphics.
+The stackless BVH traversal algorithm at the heart of the engine is based on Hachisuka's amazing work.
  * [Ray Tracing in One Weekend Series by Peter Shirley](https://raytracing.github.io/)
  * [Implementing a practical rendering system using GLSL by Toshiya Hachisuka](https://cs.uwaterloo.ca/~thachisu/tdf2015.pdf)
  ## Why the name?